 Also check out Romantic Getaways in Eastern Canada.

 Here’s a decent drone video of Rattle Falls from Draper Hollett.

 7. Shannon Falls, British Columbia

 Our list of the best waterfalls in Canada now takes us aaaall the way west!
-British Columbia is another province known for its stunning scenery.
+British Columbia is another province known for its stunning scenery and incredibly romantic getaways.
 So, it’s not surprising that we find more stunning waterfalls here.